 Each Share Class which has "D" in its name is referred to herein as the "Distributing Share Classes".
-The Sub-Fund will pay a dividend to the Shareholders of the Distributing Share Classes.
+The Sub-Fund will pay a dividend to the Shareholders of Distributing Share Classes.
 For all other Classes of Shares, the Directors intend to automatically reinvest all net income and net realised capital gains and do not intend paying dividends.
-Accordingly, no dividends will be paid in respect of such Classes of Shares of the Sub-Fund and all net income and net realised capital gains of such Share Classes will be reflected in the Net Asset Value per Share.